Dance at Beyond the Olive on Friday, April 29th to receive 15% off!

-See the full map of #dance4discounts participants here.
+See our complete map of #dance4discounts participating businesses here.

 Dance for 20% off the ticket price at TVAL Skincare on Friday, April 29th!

 TVAL has recently moved: they are now at 151 Water Street.

 See the full map of #dance4discount participating businesses here.

 MusicNL and DanceNL are joining forces to kick off Dance Week with a launch party at The Levee!
 The shortlisted artists from the Most Danceable Song competition will play their tunes live, so come down and have a dance to start the week off right!

 Where: The Levee, George Street